 Some men may notice enlargement or tenderness in the breast tissue, due to hormones released by cancer cells.

 Back pain can occur if the cancer has spread outside the testis to the lymph glands on the back wall of the abdomen.
 This area is called the retroperitoneum.
-If a lot of cancer is present in the retroperitoneum then the patient may be able to feel a mass in their abdomen.

 What are the risk factors for testis cancer?